 M.A.
-Program: Commercial Photography Track
+Program: Commercial Photography track

-Students who are interested in advertising photography, product and still-life photography, fashion and portrait photography, architectural and interior design photography, and the business aspects of operating a photographic studio are suited for the Commercial Photography track in our Master of Arts (MA6926) program.
+Students who are interested in advertising photography, product and still-life photography, fashion and portrait photography, architectural and interior design photography, and the business aspects of operating a photographic studio are suited for the Commercial Photography track in our Master of Arts (MA6930) program.

 This sequence takes three semesters to complete, and many students opt to continue a fourth to expand coursework and/or work on their Masters Project.

 Students in commercial photography create images that focus on advertising, still-life, architecture, fashion, and portraiture photography, all with a heart of storytelling.
+See more student work.

 Three of our four tracks are three-semester programs, with most students opting to stay a fourth for additional courses, research, and Masters project defense.
 The M.A. requires at least 30 credits of graduate coursework, plus a Master’s project (taking an additional 5 credit hours, including 1 hour for the defense).